Choosing the right health care provider for pregnancy and childbirth

 Nurse midwives care for women during pregnancy, labor, and delivery.

 Women who want to have as natural a childbirth as possible may choose a CNM.
 Midwives view pregnancy and childbirth as normal processes, and they help women safely deliver without treatments or minimize their use.
+They are trained to be the primary care person during labor and delivery.
 Treatments may include:

 - Pain medicines